 Why?
 Pinterest values creators that share their content as well as other people’s content.
-Joining or creating a Tribe makes it easy to get relevant content and get your pins seen by a larger audience outside your reach.
+Joining or creating a Community makes it easy to find relevant content to pin and helps get your pins seen by a larger audience outside your reach.

-After months of using Tailwind Pinterest Scheduler, I learned about Tailwind Tribes from a Facebook Group.
+After months of using Tailwind Pinterest Scheduler, I learned about Tailwind Communities from a Facebook Group.
 I requested and was granted access to Tailwind Tribes.
-P.S: The team at Tailwind are super helpful and very responsive!
+P.S: The team at Tailwind is super helpful and very responsive!

-You can learn more about Tailwind Tribes: Why I love it and a step-by-step direction on how to share your pins and other content creators’ pins in this post:
+You can learn more about Tailwind Communities (formerly Tailwind Tribes): Why I love it and a step-by-step direction on how to share your pins and other content creators’ pins in this post:

-- A Step-by-Step Guide on Tailwind Tribes (+ 13 Reasons Why I Love Tailwind Tribes)
+- A Step-by-Step Guide on Tailwind Communities (+ 13 Reasons Why I Love Tailwind Communities)

 What is Tailwind SmartLoop?

-SmartLoop is Tailwind’s new evergreen content product that makes it easy to reshare your best Pins from Pinterest at the best times for maximum engagement while giving you the freedom to focus on other tasks necessary to grow your blog or business.
+SmartLoop is a complementary feature to your existing Tailwind Pinterest Scheduler plan.
+SmartLoop is an evergreen content product that makes it easy to re-share your best Pins from Pinterest at the best times for maximum engagement while giving you the freedom to focus on other tasks necessary to grow your blog or business.

 What Does Looping Pins Mean?

-Looping your pins with a toolkit like Tailwind SmartLoop allows you to schedule your pins to a set of Pinterest boards you choose (personal or group boards).
+Looping your pins with Tailwind SmartLoop simply means your best pins selected by you are automatically scheduled to a set of Pinterest boards (personal or group boards) over time.

 Once Tailwind SmartLoop has gone through one loop (aka cycle) or posting to your selected boards, the recycle repeats again.
 Neat huh?!